jorzel/jorzel.github.io/_posts/2021-11-28-persistance-and-domain-model-separation-using-sqlalchemy-orm.md

 ```

 ## Is the separation always a good idea?
-We have seen that there is a need of some additional patterns (Dependency Injection, Repository, Unit of Work) and boilerplate code in this solution.
-So, it must be carefully considered whether given project need it.
-Here are some tips when we should go for it, becuase it brings some value and when we should avoid it, because it would be overkill or unnecessary complication.
+We have seen that there is a need for some additional patterns (Dependency Injection, Repository, Unit of Work) and boilerplate code in this solution.
+So, it must be carefully considered whether a given project needs it.
+Here are some tips on when we should go for it because it brings some value, and when we should avoid it because it would be overkill or unnecessary complication.

 For arguments:
 - unit testing without database setup.
-- infrastructure resposibility separated from domain.
+- infrastructure responsibility is separated from the domain.
 You can focus on business rules when your domain model is rich,
-- your model does not have direct mapping between persistance and domain, e.g. eventsourcing (you persist stream of events that are projected into stateful aggregate).
+- your model does not have a direct mapping between persistence and domain, e.g. event sourcing (you persist a stream of events that are projected into a stateful aggregate).

 Against arguments:
 - connascene - code that is changed for the same reason should be in the same place.
-Assuming, we have direct mapping between domain model classes and tables in database, the change in domain model, trigger the change in persistance model and database table (more about connascene: https://connascence.io/),
+Assuming, we have a direct mapping between domain model classes and tables in a database, the change in a domain model, triggers the change in the persistence model and database table (more about connascene: https://connascence.io/),
 - easier and more popular SQLAlchemy declarative mapping API,
 - your project is a CRUD application.
-It doesn't follow classical test pyramid.
-You probably can test whole application through API (functional / integration tests), because there is no business logic,
+It doesn't follow the classical test pyramid.
+You probably can test the whole application through API (functional / integration tests), because there is no business logic,
-- performance issues, e.g. for filtering `tables` in integrated model we can execute indexed database query, while in domain model we have to iterate through the whole collection (for large collections it could be a problem).
+- performance issues, e.g. for filtering `tables` in the integrated model we can execute an indexed database query, while in a domain model we have to iterate through the whole collection (for large collections it could be a problem).

 That's all.

-If you find this subject interesting, here is full implementation: https://github.com/jorzel/opentable/.
+If you find this subject interesting, here is a full implementation: https://github.com/jorzel/opentable/.
-I also recommend great book and code repository that was inspiration for writing this post: https://github.com/cosmicpython/book.
+I also recommend great book and code repository that was an inspiration for writing this post: https://github.com/cosmicpython/book.